dogecoin/dogecoin/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the Dogecoin Core reference implementation of Dogecoin.
+See doc/build-*.md for instructions on building the various elements of the Dogecoin Core reference implementation of Dogecoin